KayRZed/Who-Wants-To-Be-a-Millionaire-A-Level-Project-/README.md

+Who Wants To Be a Millionaire Project by Krzysztof Ziolek for NEA Computer Science project (AQA)

 This project is based on the original Who Wants To Be a Millionaire, it will use the traditional format and sequence of the game.
 This is my NEA Project for my Computer Science A Level.

 I have wanted to keep the game as original as possible so I have used real questions and answers in my project and wanted to use the same lifeline that are in the game.
 That being said I have also added a few extra features into the program to make it more interesting as well as more complex.